toomeygm/tech-writing-portfolio/articles/faster_cms_better_conversion_rates.md

 Part of this approach is removing all barriers to the best possible user experience — and one barrier is slow page speed.

-Faster page loads mean lower bounce rates, since even a one-second delay significantly decreases conversions.
+Faster page loads mean lower bounce rates, since even a one-second delay can significantly decrease conversions.
 To speed up loading, you need a fast-rendering CMS that delivers quick responses and handles heavy site traffic.
-This will help you to retain your audience and maximize your conversion rate.
+This will help you retain your audience and maximize your conversion rate.